danielgaskell/scc/doc/network.md

 } UDP_Trans;
 ```

-Some hardware has limitations on the maximum size of the datagram.
+The hardware typically imposes limits on the maximum size of the datagram (e.g., 2140 bytes for ESP8266-UNAPI based hardware like the MSX-UART).
 If this size is exceeded, `obj.transferred` may be less than `len` with the remaining data being lost.

 *Return value*: On success, returns 0.
 On failure, sets `_neterr` and returns -1.